CoSMoMVPA/CoSMoMVPA/doc/source/contribute.rst

          - The function name ``init_my_toolbox`` does something one would not expect based on its name, namely it resets the Matlab path.
          - Functions that were accessible before are not longer in the Matlab path.
 In particular, any other external toolboxes or code not part of the Matlab installation becomes unavailable.

-    It is acceptible to add something to the Matlab path, if the function name clearly indicates that it does so:
+    It is acceptable to add something to the Matlab path, if the function name clearly indicates that it does so:

-    **acceptible:**
+    **acceptable:**

      .. code-block:: matlab